Skip to main content

 How to check your bridge transactions

 1. Review your tax report for bridge-related disposals.
 Search for transactions involving known bridge contracts.
-If your tool shows a CAPITAL_GAIN or disposal on a bridge transaction, it's wrong.
+If your tool shows a Disposal on a bridge transaction, compare the source and destination assets, rights, and owner before deciding whether it is wrong.

 2. Check for cost basis resets after bridges.
-If your cost basis on the destination chain starts from the bridge date rather than carrying over from your original acquisition, your S104 pool is corrupted.
+If your cost basis on the destination chain starts from the bridge date rather than carrying over from your original acquisition, the pool may be wrong where the facts support basis carry.
+A UK crypto tax calculator that recognises bridge contracts will leave your pool intact across chains.

 3. Verify WETH wrap/unwrap handling.
-If your tool treats ETH→WETH or WETH→ETH as a swap, that's a phantom disposal.
-These should be classified as transfers.
+If your tool treats a direct ETH→WETH or WETH→ETH wrap as a swap, check whether beneficial ownership and economic exposure were preserved.

 4. Use a tool that reads contract-level data.
 Surface-level token flow analysis cannot distinguish a bridge from a sale.
 You need a classifier that understands which contracts are bridges and what the transaction method signatures mean.
 Try the free transaction explainer →